Xi'An China

 *The best times to visit are spring and autumn when the temperatures are cool but not too cold

-The place is also known for spring and early summer dust storms.
+The area is also known for dust storms in spring and early summer.
 The rainy season occurs from July to September, though there isn’t much rain.

 The climate is temperate and semi-arid.
 The temperatures range throughout the four seasons at pretty moderate levels.